phenosense-ciat/Module-image/README.md

 # 4. Other necessary libraries

-After of the installation of OpenCV install the next.
+After of the installation of OpenCV it is necessary install the next libraries.

-Library 'request' for sending of dates of NDVI to portal web through ThinkSpeak
+The `request` library for sending of dates of NDVI to portal web through ThinkSpeak
 ```
 sudo apt-get update
 sudo apt-get install python-requests
 ```
-Picamera
+Picamera and RPi.GPIO of the Raspberry Pi Zero, 2 or 3 that allows use this interfaces
 ```
 sudo apt-get install python-picamera
+sudo apt-get install python-rpi.gpio
 ```

 # 5. Download this repository in the Raspberry Pi Zero, 2 or 3